 The carrying amount of property, plant and equipment are stated in Note 4.
-The Company has incurred losses during the current year and the previous two financial years, which is an indicator of potential impairment of carrying value of property, plant and equipment.
+The Company has incurred losses during the current year as well as in prior years, which is an indicator of potential impairment of carrying value of property, plant and equipment.
 The recoverable amounts have been determined based on value in use calculations which uses cash flow projections.
-For further details, refer note 3.13.
+For further details, refer Note 3.13.
 Based on the impairment assessment carried out by the Management, it has been determined that no impairment is required.